saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 * A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up))
 * Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings)

+## W3C WebDriver Protocol Compliance

 To ensure W3C WebDriver compliance:

 * Use Selenium version 3.11 or higher.
-* Switch from using JWP (legacy) to the newer W3C WebDriver Protocol.
+* Switch from using legacy JWP to the newer W3C WebDriver Protocol.
 Mixing JWP with W3C will result in an [error](/dev/w3c-webdriver-capabilities/#common-errors).
-* Learn the name changes effective with the W3C protocol capabilities.
-For example, W3C uses `platformName`, while JWP uses `platform`.
-W3C uses `browserVersion`, while JWP uses `version`.
-We recommend reviewing our [Test Configuration Options](/dev/test-configuration-options) and the [official W3C Recommendations website](https://www.w3.org/TR/webdriver1/#capabilities).
+* Learn the naming differences between legacy JWP and W3C WebDriver-compliant capabilities.
+For example, W3C uses `platformName` and `browserVersion`, while JWP uses `platform` and `version`, respectively.
+We recommend reviewing the [official W3C Recommendations website](https://www.w3.org/TR/webdriver1/#capabilities).
 * Include our custom `sauce:options` W3C WebDriver-compliant capabilities in your Sauce Labs test scripts.
   <details><summary><strong>Click here</strong> to see the full list of <code>sauce:options</code> capabilities.
 See <a href="/dev/test-configuration-options">Test Configuration Options</a> for guidance on which are required and optional.</summary>